yewstack/docs/src/concepts/services/fetch.md

 # Fetch
 ## Introduction
-The format module can be used to make requests to a server.
+The fetch module can be used to make requests to a server.
 This allows a Yew application to connect to a backend.

 ## Making requests
 ### Building requests
-Before you can send a request to the server, you need to construct it.
+Before you can send a request to the server, you need to construct the request.
 This should be done using the `yew::services::fetch::Request` object.
 ```rust
 use yew::services::fetch::Request;
 use yew::format::Nothing;